 Hawaii SNAP

-Hawaii SNAP, commonly knowns as food stamps, helps put healthy food within reach for Hawaii’s low-income residents by providing monthly cash benefits.
+Hawaii SNAP, commonly knowns as Food Stamps, helps put healthy food within reach for Hawaii’s low-income residents by providing monthly food assistance benefits.

 FAQ